martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 *AI Instruction (General for 9.7):*
     *   **MCP Servers:** Utilize known, available MCPs (listed in 5.6.1) for specialized tasks.
 For new MCP needs, follow protocol 9.7.1.
     *   **Third-Party APIs & Libraries:** For functionalities not covered by the core stack or Supabase.
 Follow protocol 9.7.1 for new additions.
-    *   **Supabase Ecosystem:** Fully leverage Supabase features (Auth, DB, Storage, Edge Functions, Realtime, Vector DB) as the primary choice before proposing external tools.
+    *   **Chosen Backend Ecosystem:** If a BaaS like Supabase is chosen, fully leverage its features (Auth, DB, Storage, Edge Functions, Realtime, Vector DB) as a primary choice before proposing external tools.
 *Document all proposals with rationale in your feature specifications (Section 9.1.9) for human review and approval.
-Prioritize robust, secure, well-maintained, and (where possible) cost-effective solutions compatible with Next.js/Supabase.*
+Prioritize robust, secure, well-maintained, and (where possible) cost-effective solutions compatible with the chosen technology stack (e.g., Next.js/Supabase or alternatives).*
 `[This section empowers the AI but mandates human oversight for new tooling, especially non-standard MCPs/APIs]`

 ### 9.8.
 Workflow with Assisted Coding Tools (e.g., Cursor, Cline)